-I am looking for a few authors and/or illustrators with summer KidLit goals to embark with me on a journey to get some things done.
+I am looking for a few authors and/or illustrators with winter KidLit goals to embark with me on a journey to get some things done.

 Maybe you want to...